-Rescuers find 60th body off Italy after migrant shipwreck
+Death toll at 62 in Italy migrant tragedy; dozens missing

-STECCATO DI CUTRO, Italy (AP) — Rescue crews searched by sea and air Monday for the dozens of people believed still missing from a shipwreck off Italy’s southern coast that drove home once again the desperate and dangerous crossings of migrants seeking to reach Europe.
+STECCATO DI CUTRO, Italy (AP) — The death toll rose to 62 in the migrant tragedy off Italy’s southern coast after rescue crews recovered three more bodies on Monday, driving home once again the desperate and dangerous boat crossings of people seeking to reach Europe.
+Dozens more were believed to be missing.

-At least 80 people survived Sunday’s shipwreck off the Calabrian coast, but rescue crews recovered 60 bodies, including those of several children and the corpse of a young man Monday morning.
-Dozens more were feared dead given survivor reports that the ship, which set off from Turkey last week, had carried about 170 people.
+Children were among the dead after a wooden boat broke up in stormy seas on the reefs near the Calabrian coast on Sunday.
+At least 80 people survived, but more were feared dead given survivor reports that the boat, which set off from Turkey last week, had carried about 170 people.

-The beach at Steccato di Cutro, on Calabria’s Ionian coast, was littered with the splintered remains of the ship that broke up in stormy seas on the reefs offshore, as well as the belongings the migrants had brought with them, including a toddler’s tiny pink sneaker and a yellow plastic pencil case decorated with pandas.
+The beach at Steccato di Cutro, on Calabria’s Ionian coast, was littered with the splintered remains of the 20-meter (65-foot) boat as well as the belongings the migrants had brought with them, including a toddler’s tiny pink sneaker and a yellow plastic pencil case decorated with pandas.

 There were only a few life jackets scattered amid the debris.

+The U.N. and Doctors Without Borders, which had crews on the scene, said many of the victims were Afghans, including members of large families, as well as Pakistanis and Iraqis.
+Afghans were the second top nationality to seek asylum in the European Union last year, and have increasingly fled the spiraling security, humanitarian and economic troubles that followed the Taliban takeover in August 2021.

 On Monday, two coast guard vessels searched the seas north to south off Steccato di Cutro while a helicopter flew overhead and a four-wheel vehicle patrolled the beach.
-A strong wind whipped the seas that still churned up splinters of the ship, gas tanks, food containers and shoes.
-A pickup truck came to take away the body of the latest victim.
+A strong wind whipped the seas that still churned up splinters of the boat, gas tanks, food containers and shoes.

+Firefighters confirmed three more bodies had been recovered Monday morning, but held out little hope for finding survivors.

+“I think no, because the sea conditions are too difficult,” said provincial fire Cmdr.
+Roberto Fasano.
+“But we can never abandon this hope.”

+Italy is a prime destination for migrant smugglers, especially for traffickers launching boats from Libyan shores, but also from Turkey.
+According to U.N. figures, arrivals from the Turkish route accounted for 15% of the 105,000 migrants who arrived on Italian shores last year, with nearly half of those fleeing from Afghanistan.

+Would-be refugees leaving Turkey have increasingly taken the more lengthy and dangerous Mediterranean journey to Italy to avoid Greece where authorities have been repeatedly accused of pushing back migrant boats to Turkey.
+Overcrowded refugee camps in Greece and the increasing difficulty to join family in Western and Northern Europe have also led more people to pay smugglers thousands of euros to get straight to Italy instead.

-Firefighter Inspector Giuseppe Larosa said what gutted the first rescue crews who arrived on the scene was how many children were killed, and that the bodies of the dead had scratches all over them, as if they had tried to hang onto the ship to save themselves.
+Firefighter Inspector Giuseppe Larosa said what gutted the first rescue crews who arrived on the scene was how many children had drowned, and that the bodies of the dead had scratches all over them, as if they had tried to hang onto the boat to save themselves.

-“It was a chilling scene.
-Bodies spread out on the beach, so many bodies, so many children,” he said on the beach Monday morning.
-He said he had focused on the recovery efforts, but he was struck by what he found in the survivors.
+“It was a spine-chilling scene.
+Bodies disseminated all along the beach, many bodies disseminated on the beach.
+Among them many children,” Larosa said on the beach Monday morning.
+He said he had focused on the recovery efforts, but that the reaction of the survivors haunted him.

-“What struck me was their silence,” he said.
-“Terror in their eyes, but mute.
-Silent.”
+“That thing that struck me the most was their silence.
+The terror in their eyes and the fact that they were mute.
+Silent,” he said.

+The mayor of Cutro declared a day of mourning Monday, with flags on public buildings at half-staff.
+A city ordinance invited all residents, and especially schoolchildren, to observe a minute of silence at 11 a.m.

 Interior Minister Matteo Piantedosi, who has spearheaded Italy’s crackdown on migration, visited the scene Sunday and met with local officials in Crotone.
 At a news conference, he insisted the solution was to put an end to migrant crossings at their origin.